Not only are sore throats painful, but they also are one of the top reasons for doctor visits and sick days.

 According to Brett M. Scotch, DO, an osteopathic physician from Wesley Chapel, Florida, the key to treating a sore throat involves a combination of at-home therapy and knowing when it’s time to see a doctor.

-“A sore throat can be caused by any number of factors, including a common cold, low humidity, smoking, air pollution, yelling, or nasal drainage,” says Dr. Accardo.
+“A sore throat can be caused by any number of factors, including a common cold, low humidity, smoking, air pollution, yelling, or nasal drainage,” says Dr. Scotch.

 There are other less common causes for a sore throat, which can include strep throat, mononucleosis (otherwise known as “mono”) or tonsillitis.

-Dr. Accardo recommends the following home treatment for a sore throat:
+Dr. Scotch recommends the following home treatment for a sore throat:

 In most cases, your sore throat will improve with at-home treatment.
 However, it’s time to see your doctor if a severe sore throat and a fever over 101 degrees lasts longer than one to two days; you have difficulty sleeping because your throat is blocked by swollen tonsils or adenoids; or a red rash appears.

 If you have any of the symptoms listed above, it could mean that you have a bacterial infection.
 In that case, your doctor may prescribe an antibiotic to treat your infection.

 “For adults who have repeated bacterial throat infections within a relatively short period of time, a physician may recommend a tonsillectomy,” says Dr. Scotch.

 A tonsillectomy (the surgical removal of the tonsils) may also be recommended if abscesses of the tonsils do not respond to drainage; there is a persistent foul odor or taste in the mouth that does not respond to antibiotics; or a biopsy is needed to evaluate a suspected tumor of the tonsil.